ImColtonCurtis/flap/README.md

 # flap
-Flap It Up!
+flap

-Welcome to Flap It Up!
-A fun and addictive game where you get to flap your way through a revolving set of obstacles on your way to the top of the world!
+Welcome to flap!
+A fun and addictive game developed by No Nothing Games, where you get to flap your way through a revolving set of obstacles on your way to the top of the world!
 But watch out for the purple smoke, as it's out to ruin your fun!
 Can you beat the challenges and reach the highest score?
 How to Play

     Tap the screen to make your character flap its wings and fly.